puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/outlook.md

 }
 ```

-Thats alot of data!
+Thats a lot of data!
 And this is just for one attachment thats 2654 bytes in
 size!

 The actual attachment data is base64 encoded.
 If you